thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 ### Concurrency

-Concurrency is a property of systems (program, network, computer, etc.) in which **several computations** are executing simultaneously, and potentially interacting with each other.
-The computations start, run, and complete in overlapping time periods; they can run at the exact same instant (e.g. parallelism), but are not required to.
+Concurrency is a property of systems (program, network, computer, etc.) in which **several computations are executing simultaneously**, and potentially interacting with each other.
+The computations start, run, and complete in overlapping time periods; they can run at the exact same instant (e.g. **parallelism**), but are not required to.

 Concurrency is implemented in programming logic by explicitly giving computations or processes within a system their own separate execution point or **thread** of control.
 This allows these computations to avoid waiting for all other computations to complete – as is the case in sequential programming.